Handler DSL

 }

-The parsing
+The parsing function is:

 inline fun <reified B: Any> parsing(): BodyHandlerBuilder<B> =